 - Launch your blog to see if the search widget bar is appearing in the sidebar

-Similarly, you can add or delete multiple other Widgets from the available in the list.
-You can also add the HTML based text into sidebar via Widgets.
+Similarly, you can add or delete multiple other Widgets from the available on the list.
+You can also add the HTML based text into the sidebar via Widgets.

 Customization using WordPress Customize

 The primary reason why most (including myself) like WordPress is because of the granular level of customization.
 WordPress can be tweaked at every inch and it’s most flexible when it comes to development.